What is the average cost of camping?

 Thankfully, state parks accommodate tent camping, primitive camping, and RV camping.
 Here are the average rates for a stay in a state park campsite.

-For RV camping, it’s in the $30-$45 range, depending if there’s partial or complete hookups.
+For RV camping, it’s in the $30-$45 range, depending on if there are partial or complete hookups.
 In more expensive areas, like Delaware on the East coast, the range starts at $40 and reaches $59 during peak season.

 For every extra person over 6 (most of the time), you’ll have to pay $2-$5.
 And it costs $4-$6 for every extra vehicle.
 Most of the time, the rate is more expensive during weekends and holidays.